ibm-cloud-docs/vpc/about-contract.md

 ### 6. Populate the workload section
 {: #step6}

-Ensure that you do not miss the pipe symbol (|) if you are using a plain text contract.
+Make sure that you do not miss the pipe symbol (|) if you are using a plain text contract.

 ```yaml
 workload: |